Bungendore: History

-The town remained a railhead from 1885 until the line reached Queanbeyan in 1887.
-Partly because of the coming railway, the 1880s proved a boom period for the town and the population increased from 270 in 1881, to 700 by 1885.
+When the railway arrived on 4 March 1885, the town began to grow more quickly.
+The town remained a railhead until the line reached Queanbeyan in 1887.
+New buildings appeared rapidly, such as churches, the courthouse/police station, two schools and the post office.
+The 1880s proved a boom period for the town and the population increased from 270 in 1881, to 700 by 1885.
 By then, Queanbeyan was emerging as the major town in the area.
 Bungendore was proclaimed a village for a second time, in 1885, as a consequence of the Crown Lands Act 1884.

 In 1894, gold was discovered at Bywong.
 In 1901, a site known as "Lake George", just to the north of Bungendore and adjacent to Lake George, was proposed as the site for the nation's capital city.
 This did not eventuate, as the drawcard of Lake George failed to impress the visiting Commissioners of the time.

 By 1909 rabbit trapping had become an extremely valuable industry in the area around Bungendore.
 The town itself had a rabbit-freezing plant that employed 14 workers and over 250 trappers.
 In the year ending 31 July 1909, over 1.5 million rabbits were frozen at Bungendore.

 In 1992 journalist Ian McPhedran wrote that Bungendore's locals and business sector had developed a method of community cooperation superior to most other Australian small towns.

 On 29 January 2017 at the Werriwa Wiener Dash, an event held as part of the annual Bungendore Show, Bungendore set the record for the most number of dachshunds in one place outside of a Dog Show with 154 dachshunds in attendance.